-If you claim a tentative refund based on the carryback of an unused general business credit, attach a detailed computation showing how you figured the credit carryback, and a recomputation of the credit after you apply the carryback.
-Make the recomputation on Form 3800 (or Form 8844, if applicable) for the tax year of the tentative allowance.
+If you claim a tentative refund based on the carryback of an unused general business credit, attach a detailed computation showing how you figured the credit carryback and a recomputation of the credit after you apply the carryback.
+Make the recomputation on Form 3800 (or Form 8844, Empowerment Zone Employment Credit, if applicable) for the tax year of the tentative allowance.

-If you filed a joint return (or separate return) for some, but not all of the tax years involved in figuring the unused credit carryback, special rules apply in computing the carryback.
+If you filed a joint return (or separate return) for some but not all of the tax years involved in figuring the unused credit carryback, special rules apply to figuring the carryback.
 See the instructions for Form 3800.